-Workaround 1: Launch Acrobat at least once before printing to PDF to resolve the issue on this machine.
+Workaround 1: Launch Acrobat at least once before printing to PDF to resolve the issue for this user on this machine.

-- Before uninstalling the build, deactivate.
-To do this, choose Help > Deactivate.
+- Before uninstalling the build, deactivate by choosing Help > Deactivate.

 - Then, uninstall the application through the “Add or Remove Programs” Control Panel (XP) or the Programs and Features Control Panel (Windows 7).

 Use the following instructions to install software or to upgrade from a previous version.
 If you purchased Acrobat as a download, Adobe recommends that you back up your download package, preferably to a DVD.